LIC vs Mutual Funds: Key Difference & Benefits

 Is LIC Better Than Mutual Funds?

-- If you’re aiming for higher returns and can take some risk, mutual funds are likely a better choice.
+• If you’re aiming for higher returns and can take some risk, mutual funds may be considered for long-term growth potential.

-- If you’re young and starting out, you might consider buying term insurance and investing the rest in mutual funds instead of choosing LIC’s endowment plans.
+• If you’re young and starting out, some individuals choose term insurance along with mutual fund investments for long-term financial planning.
+Instead of choosing LIC’s endowment plans.

 Can You Invest in Both?